mdn/browsercompat/docs/installation.rst

 Install Django Project
 ----------------------
-For detailed local instation instructions, including OS-specific instructions, see the `Installation page on the wiki`_.
+For detailed local installation instructions, including OS-specific instructions, see the `Installation page on the wiki`_.

 1. Install system packages and libraries.
 The required packages are